trojanc/dev-api-proxy/README.md

 # dev-api-proxy
-A api proxy for REST applications.
+An API proxy for REST applications.

 ## Purpose
 The purpose of this module is to provide a method to proxy api calls to your remove server while hosting static files from a local directory.